Current mirror: Basic MOSFET current mirror

 The basic current mirror can also be implemented using MOSFET transistors, as shown in Figure 2.
 Transistor M1 is operating in the saturation or active mode, and so is M2.
 In this setup, the output current IOUT is directly related to IREF, as discussed next.

-The drain current of a MOSFET ID is a function of both the gate-source voltage and the drain-to-gate voltage of the MOSFET given by ID = f (VGS, VDG), a relationship derived from the functionality of the MOSFET device.
+The drain current of a MOSFET ID is a function of both the gate-source voltage and the drain-to-gate voltage of the MOSFET given by ID = (VGS, VDG), a relationship derived from the functionality of the MOSFET device.
 In the case of transistor M1 of the mirror, ID = IREF.
 Reference current IREF is a known current, and can be provided by a resistor as shown, or by a "threshold-referenced" or "self-biased" current source to ensure that it is constant, independent of voltage supply variations.

-Using VDG = 0 for transistor M1, the drain current in M1 is ID = f(VGS, VDG=0), so we find: f(VGS, 0) = IREF, implicitly determining the value of VGS.
+Using VDG = 0 for transistor M1, the drain current in M1 is ID = (VGS, VDG=0), so we find: (VGS, 0) = IREF, implicitly determining the value of VGS.
 Thus IREF sets the value of VGS.
 The circuit in the diagram forces the same VGS to apply to transistor M2.
-If M2 is also biased with zero VDG and provided transistors M1 and M2 have good matching of their properties, such as channel length, width, threshold voltage, etc., the relationship IOUT = f(VGS, VDG = 0) applies, thus setting IOUT = IREF; that is, the output current is the same as the reference current when VDG = 0 for the output transistor, and both transistors are matched.
+If M2 is also biased with zero VDG and provided transistors M1 and M2 have good matching of their properties, such as channel length, width, threshold voltage, etc., the relationship IOUT = (VGS, VDG = 0) applies, thus setting IOUT = IREF; that is, the output current is the same as the reference current when VDG = 0 for the output transistor, and both transistors are matched.

 The drain-to-source voltage can be expressed as VDS = VDG + VGS.
-With this substitution, the Shichman–Hodges model provides an approximate form for function f(VGS, VDG):
+With this substitution, the Shichman–Hodges model provides an approximate form for function (VGS, VDG):

 where $K_\text{p}$ is a technology-related constant associated with the transistor, W/L is the width to length ratio of the transistor, $V_\text{GS}$ is the gate-source voltage, $V_\text{th}$ is the threshold voltage, λ is the channel length modulation constant, and $V_{DS}$ is the drain-source voltage.

 Output resistance

 Because of channel-length modulation, the mirror has a finite output (or Norton) resistance given by the ro of the output transistor, namely (see channel length modulation):

-where λ = channel-length modulation parameter and VDS = drain-to-source bias.
+where λ = channel-length modulation parameter and VDS is the drain-to-source bias.

 Compliance voltage

 To keep the output transistor resistance high, VDG ≥ 0 V. (see Baker).
-That means the lowest output voltage that results in correct mirror behavior, the compliance voltage, is VOUT = VCV = VGS for the output transistor at the output current level with VDG = 0 V, or using the inverse of the f-function, f −1:
+That means the lowest output voltage that results in correct mirror behavior, the compliance voltage, is VOUT = VCV = VGS for the output transistor at the output current level with VDG = 0 V, or using the inverse of the f-function, −1:

-For the Shichman–Hodges model, f−1 is approximately a square-root function.
+For the Shichman–Hodges model, −1 is approximately a square-root function.